malik-azad/To-do-list/README.md

 Contributions are welcome!
 If you'd like to contribute, please feel free to contact me.

-#Made with ❤️ by Malik Azad
+#Made with ❤️ by Malik Azad.